Ron Feinberg

 Ronald Aaron Feinberg (October 10, 1932 – January 29, 2005) was an American character and voice actor who appeared in films and on television.

+Just watched TV, Here Comes the Brides 1969, S2 Ep13 was Character Lorenzo Bush a conservationist.

 Career

-At 6' 7", the towering Feinberg played the character "Fellini", opposite Don Johnson, in the post-apocalyptic film A Boy and His Dog.
+At 6' 8", the towering Feinberg played the character "Fellini", opposite Don Johnson, in the post-apocalyptic film A Boy and His Dog.
 He appeared on television in Barney Miller, Mary Hartman, Mary Hartman, and Mission: Impossible, among other shows.
 He also voiced King Caliphim, the Lord of the Dead, and Gruff in King's Quest VI: Heir Today, Gone Tomorrow.
 He voiced the character Raiden in Mortal Kombat: The Legend Begins.

 He appeared as the mentally disabled Benny Apa in the 1968 "Pray Love Remember, Pray Love Remember" episode of Hawaii Five-O; the character was under investigation for the murder of a college student.
 He also appeared in two other episodes: "Little Girl Blue" and "No Bottles, No Cans, No People".

 In the 1980s, he taught acting classes at the University of Miami, in Coral Gables, Florida.
 He also voiced Eeyore in Winnie the Pooh Discovers the Seasons (1981), Titanus in three episodes of Teenage Mutant Ninja Turtles, and the tuba in Disney's Belle's Magical World (1998).
 Feinberg's other animation roles included Ming the Merciless in Defenders of the Earth, Doc Terror in Centurions, and Headstrong in The Transformers.